tuanungquoc/UMLParser/README.md

 Experimenting with a simpler python parser.
 The java parser used are too complex for what we are trying to achieve.
 I tried the plyj parser which takes a file and returns a java tree.
 Initial test showed to be simple to use for class diagrams.

+* Added os.walk to get all files in directory and perform the parsing.
+* Once the files are parsed the function return an array of parsed trees
+* Next:  Set relations in the format of the UML generator.